 I thought about my friend that I mentioned last week.
 I thought about how unjust/unfair it was to say all those rotten things to me.
 But then it occurred to me that she was only willing to be my friend if I would do what she wanted me to do.
 There's no doubt now that we'll never be friends again, she's made that quite clear.
 That's OK.
 I feel bad for our kids, though.
 They played together almost every day, but not in the last week.

-many theories and diets and supplements out there, all promising to cure cancer.
+There's one other thing thats been weighing heavily on me lately.
+Like I said last week, there are so many theories and diets and supplements out there, all promising to cure cancer.
 It gets really overwhelming!
 You look things up on the internet, but there's no way to know what's really true.
 After I got through treatment the first time, I crashed emotionally.
 It's like Cancer PTSD!
 I didn't understand why I, when I was in the best shape of my life, and had always been pretty careful about food, would get cancer!
 I was doing all the right things!
 So, I started reading.
 The first book I read post-cancer last time is called "The Cancer Survivor's Guide: Foods That Help You Fight Back."
 It was my first real introduction to why eating a vegan diet can be beneficial.
 I believed then and believe now everything I read in that book-it's common sense.
 I've collected a lot of really great vegan recipes over the years.

-EVERYONE in America doesn't have cancer!
+My cancer fight this time is, literally, life and death.
+I have this hate/hate relationship with food because I know what I know about it.
+It kinda makes me mad that I feel like I can't just eat "normal" food, the way everyone else does.
+It makes me wonder why EVERYONE in America doesn't have cancer!
 I feel so conflicted when I eat something that isn't strict vegan.
 Maybe the occasional indulgence will make a difference in my long term survival?
 Am I making a choice about living or dying every time I open my mouth?!
 That's a lot of pressure, but that's the message on so many websites.
 Maybe I'm feeling a little guilty for having Mat thrust into an unimaginable situation, having to face the possibility of navigating family life without me.
 I can't stand it.
 I think I'll eat some (vegan) chocolate.

 No comments: